flgkd/integer-linear-programming-notes/notes/15-ai-assisted-ilp-and-milp.md

 ### 14.1 Reusing Experience Across Instances

-Classical optimization usually treats every instance as new.
+General-purpose solver rules are usually designed without assuming that the next instance comes from a known recurring distribution.

-Learning can reuse information from previous instances.
+Learning can exploit information from previous related instances.

 This is especially valuable when: